Nivanglus/Epsilon-Rules/Rules.md

     - Breaches should never exceed 25 HP Inverse LBA.
     - "Engineering kit" generators are permitted to have a maximum of 250 HP.

-2. Deployable Quantity Limits - Deployables are limited to 2 of each type per person.
+2. Deployable Quantity Limits - Deployables are limited to 5 of each type per person.
 Interceptors are restricted to 1 deployed per person.
+   - Exception is walls.
+No limit.

 3. Mines - Mines are limited to 5 per person maximum.
 Mines must be destructible by LBA or bullet damage and be built with a reasonable activation sensor.